lgoeckeritz/startup/notes.md

         { cost: { $gt: 10 }, name: /fran.*/}

     select all of the matching documents.
+    - *Selects documents with `cost` greater than 10 and `name` starting with fran*

 8. How should you store user passwords in a database?
+    - *using a hashing of some sort to encrypt it*
 9. Assuming the following Node.js service code is executing with websockets, what will be logged to the console of the web browser?
 10. What is the WebSocket protocol used for?
+    - *Enables two-way communication between client and server.*
 11. What is JSX and how are the curly braces rendered?
+    - *JSX is a syntax extension for JavaScript, and curly braces insert JavaScript expressions into JSX.*
 12. Assuming a HTML document with a

         <div id="root"></div>